-Telepractice “hubs” have been set up in selected regional schools.
+Telepractice 'hubs' have been set up in selected schools and Local Education Offices.
 These hubs have the required ICT infrastructure and can be accessed by neighbouring schools and preschools.

 Telepractice uses video conferencing to deliver specialist services at a distance.
 Using video conferencing, a clinician can remotely connect to a child or young person, their carer or any person responsible for delivering services to a client.

 This allows service providers to respond to the education and wellbeing needs of children and young people, particularly those in remote and regional areas who have limited access to face-to-face services.

 Telepractice can be used to deliver a range of specialist services, such as speech pathology and psychology.

 It may be used for:

 - individual sessions